How to Prepare for a CCTV Drain Inspection

 * Turn Off Appliances Connected to Your Drain System |

-What exactly is an CCTV drain inspection?
+What is what is CCTV Drain inspection?

-How long does a CCTV drain inspection last?
+How long does a CCTV drain inspection take?

 Conclusion